Tesco customer ‘nightmare’ as thousands of orders cancelled at last minute

 Customers were offered an alternative slot instead however many shoppers complained they were unable to get a new delivery slot within 24 hours of their original time while others who chose to get a refund were told it could take up to five working days.

-It has not yet been confirmed if Sunday’s cancellations were sparked by a similar IT issue, but one social media user claiming to work for the company as a delivery driver claimed this was the case.
+It has been confirmed that Sunday’s cancellations were sparked by a similar IT issue.
+One social media user claiming to work for the company as a delivery driver shed some light on the situation

 He wrote on X: “Delivery driver here.
 Spent all morning cleaning vans because the system is down globally so no drivers are going anywhere atm [at the moment].”